Damian Silvera

 Damian Troy Silvera (July 27, 1974 – June 14, 2010) was an American soccer player who was a member of the 1996 U.S. Olympic soccer team.
 He also spent a season and a half in Major League Soccer.

 Youth and college

 Silvera grew up in Huntington, New York and attended Shenendehowa High School in Clifton Park, New York where he played on the boys soccer team.
 In his junior and senior years, he was named as an All-American high school player.
 He won two NY state championships and a national championship while at Shenendehowa.

-After graduating from high school, Silvera attended the University of Virginia where he played as a midfielder on the men's soccer team from 1992-1995.
+After graduating from high school, Silvera attended the University of Virginia where he played as a midfielder on the men's soccer team from 1992 to 1995.
 He was part of three NCAA championship teams as the Cavaliers took the title in 1992, 1993 and 1994.
 In 1994, he was the NCAA tournament Offensive MVP and a second team All-American.
-He graduated as Virginia’s all-time leader in assists.
+He graduated as Virginia's all-time leader in assists.